 Space is limited on a scaffold, so it’s important for workers to store their tools and supplies in an orderly manner.
 Regularly clearing construction debris and spills will also prevent slips that can lead to a debilitating or deadly fall.
 Guardrails, a safety harness tied to a solid structure, non-slip footwear, and head protection provide the foundation of personal protection equipment.

-Have you been injured in a scaffolding accident?
+Have you been injured in a scaffolding accident in San Diego?

 One of the most common causes of accidents on a construction job site is the malfunctioning of a scaffolding system.
 If you’ve been injured in a scaffolding accident in San Diego, you may be entitled to receive workers’ compensation benefits that will pay for any related medical bills, missed wages while you recover, as well as damages for any lasting impairment.
 At the Law Offices of Gerald D. Brody & Associates, our experienced workers’ compensation attorneys will fight hard on your behalf to make sure you receive every last penny you’re entitled to.
 Give us a call at (619) 528-9800 to schedule your free consultation today.